 To add a plugin to Kibana, you can expose the plugins directory to the host filesystem and then copy your plugins to that directory.
 For example, to load the kbn_network plugin you can do something like the following.

-Create a directory in the host filesystem to store plugins:
+Create a new directory in the host filesystem called

 sudo mkdir -p /nsm/kibana/plugins